kejkej31/notification-preferences/README.md

     **Explanation:**

     *   **`RoutesNotificationsViaPreferences`**: This is essential.
 It replaces the standard `via()` method logic to check user preferences.
-    *   **`HasChannelsContract` & `HasChannels` Trait (Optional but Recommended for fine-grained control):**
+    *   **`HasChannelSettingsContract` & `HasChannelSettings` Trait (Optional but Recommended for fine-grained control):**
-        *   By implementing `HasChannelsContract` and using the `HasChannels` trait, your notification can specify its own set of available channels and default channels.
+        *   By implementing `HasChannelSettingsContract` and using the `HasChannelSettings` trait, your notification can specify its own set of available channels and default channels.
         *   **`$availableChannels` property**: If you define this protected property in your notification (e.g., `protected array $availableChannels = ['mail', 'database'];`), only these channels will be considered for this specific notification, even if more are globally available.
 If a user has a preference for a channel not in this list for *this* notification, it won't be used.
-        *   **`$defaultChannels` property**: If you define this protected property (e.g., `protected array $defaultChannels = ['mail'];`), these channels will be used for the notification if the user hasn't set any preferences for it *and* this notification uses the `HasChannels` trait.
+        *   **`$defaultChannels` property**: If you define this protected property (e.g., `protected array $defaultChannels = ['mail'];`), these channels will be used for the notification if the user hasn't set any preferences for it *and* this notification uses the `HasChannelSettings` trait.
-        *   If these properties are not set in your notification class, the `HasChannels` trait will fall back to the global `channels` and `defaultChannels` (derived from global `channels`) defined in your `config/notification-preferences.php` file.
+        *   If these properties are not set in your notification class, the `HasChannelSettings` trait will fall back to the global `channels` and `defaultChannels` (derived from global `channels`) defined in your `config/notification-preferences.php` file.

-    *Note: If you don't use the `HasChannels` interface and trait on a notification, the `RoutesNotificationsViaPreferences` trait will use the globally configured default channels from `config/notification-preferences.php` when no user preference is found.*
+    *Note: If you don't use the `HasChannelSettings` interface and trait on a notification, the `RoutesNotificationsViaPreferences` trait will use the globally configured default channels from `config/notification-preferences.php` when no user preference is found.*

 3.  **Managing Preferences (Example):**
     You will need to build an interface for users to manage their preferences.
 Here's a conceptual example of how you might update preferences in your controller: